-These aspects help the app development team to identify the app goals and usability metrics they need to measure.
+These aspects help the mobile app development team to identify the app goals and usability metrics they need to measure.

 Here app development team lists down various tasks they will be performing:

-It includes preparation of Content form, Orientation Script, and Pre & Post-Test Questionnaires while conducting usability testing for your mobile app.
+It includes the preparation of Content form, Orientation Script, and Pre & Post-Test Questionnaires while conducting usability testing for your mobile app.